 London is home to some of the most amazing Asian restaurants in the world, serving a whole gamut of different cultural cuisines.
 Some of these restaurants have been here for decades, sharing their rich culinary heritage with Londoners, and several new restaurants have launched in the city combing authentic Asian family recipes with an infusion of modern-day cooking styles.
-Here’s our roundup of seven of the best Asian restaurants in London:
+Here’s our roundup of ten of the best Asian restaurants in London:

 1. Buy & Bite

 One of the best Asian-fusion restaurants in London, Buy & Bite is the UK’s first omurice restaurant – a traditional Japanese dish consisting of an omelette made with fried rice, thin, fried scrambled eggs and ketchup.
 The restaurant aims to offer carefully curated, well-balanced dishes to eat in your fast-paced, busy lives, and you’ll get to tuck into a whole array of classic dishes blended with contemporary spices and fresh ingredients.